* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Try popping them out every 30 seconds to avoid burning the cookie.

-4. Enjoy your crispy-edged cookies!
+4. Enjoy your crispy-edged cookies.

-If that chocolate drips down and burns inside the toaster, it will not smell good.
+I don’t recommend using the toaster without a liner.
+If the chocolate drips down and burns inside the toaster, it won’t smell good.

-If you’re in the office and the microwave is taken, the toaster will work perfectly.
+Results: If you’re in the office and the microwave is taken, the toaster will work perfectly.
+The cookie came out refreshed and tasted great.

 cookies in different reheating equipment: air fryer, microwave, skillet, and oven